dailyherald/first-news-app/README.md

 Commit to git with a comment (tells it to queue changed and tracked files)

-$ git commit -m "First commit"
+$ git commit -m "Commit message"

 =================